 A run object MAY contain a property named richMessageMimeType whose value is a string that specifies the MIME type [RFC2045] of all rich text message properties (§3.9.3) in the run.
 If this property is absent, its value SHALL be taken to be "text/markdown;variant=GFM".
 [RFC7763] defines the "text/markdown" media type, and [RFC7764] registers "GFM" as the value of the variant parameter which specifies GitHub-Flavored Markdown [GFM].

 For a discussion of the security implications of expressing rich messages in GFM, see §3.9.3.2.

+redactionToken property

+If the value of any redaction-aware property (§3.4.2) in the run has been redacted, the run object SHALL contain a property named redactionToken whose value is the string used to replace the redacted text.
+If no text in the run has been redacted, the redactionToken property SHALL be absent.

+The value of redactionToken SHALL be the string "[REDACTED]" unless that string occurs in the value of any redaction-aware property in the run.
+In that case, the value of redactionToken SHALL the first string of the form "[REDACTEDn]" (where n is a positive integer) that does not occur in the value of any redaction-aware property in the run.

+EXAMPLE 1: In this example, the leading portion of a full path name has been redacted from the redaction-aware property invocation.commandLine to avoid revealing information about the machine.

+{ # A run object.

+"redactionToken": "[REDACTED]",

+"invocation": {

+"commandLine": "SourceScanner --input [REDACTED]/src/ui"

+}

+...

+}

+EXAMPLE 2: In this somewhat artificial example, the string "[REDACTED]" occurs within the value of the redaction-aware property invocation.commandLine, so the string "[REDACTED1]" is used as the redaction token.

+{ # A run object.

+"redactionToken": "[REDACTED1]",

+"invocation": {

+"commandLine": "SourceScanner --input [REDACTED1]/src/ui --message '[REDACTED]'"

+}

+...

+}

 properties property